Psycojoker/pipetk/README.rst

 This tool kit is an attempt to compile a set of tools I've created to solve problems for La Quadrature du Net.
-Those tools are designed to works with unix pipe.
+Those tools are designed to works with unix shell pipe.
 They follow the unix philosophy and aim to stay simple.

 I'm going to try to keep them at least a bit documented but since I'm always in an hurry I can't guaranteed this will always be the case.